vigna/MMPHF-Experiments/README.md

 The picture one gets from the new experiments is that LeMonHash is probably the best contender in the “high-compression, slow queries” corner of the design space.
 It certainly is for integer keys.
+It unclear whether this property will scale to large datasets, given the performance on the 1B-URL dataset.

 If speed is essential, however, LCP-based solutions use more space but are an order of magnitude faster, and the gap is likely to widen on larger datasets.
-Given the indexing nature of these structures (they usually map to some other ancillary data), the extra compression rarely justifies the slowdown, but this must be checked on a case-by-case basis.

 In retrospect, the framework of “[Theory and Practice of Monotone Minimal Perfect Hashing](https://doi.org/10.1145/1963190.2025378)” flattened real speed